felixxuss/GameOfLife/README.md

 # Game of Life

 ## Usage
-After when the game is running everything is paused.
+After the game was started, everything is paused.
 The game can be **started and paused with the SPACE-key**.

 When the game is in pause mode:
 - the player can press and hold the H-key to bring new squares to LIFE at the current mouse position